HibberdLab/transrate/_src/index.md

 {% include JB/setup %}

-Transrate is software for deep inspection and quality analysis of *de-novo* transcriptome assemblies.
-It works by examining your assembly in detail, comparing it to experimental evidence such as the sequencing reads, and providing insight about its quality and usefulness in various situations.
-This can allow you to choose between assemblers and parameters, filter out the bad contigs from an assembly, and help decide when to stop trying to improve the assembly.
+Transrate is software for *de-novo* transcriptome assembly quality analysis.
+It examines your assembly in detail and compares it to experimental evidence such as the sequencing reads, reporting quality scores for contigs and assemblies.
+This allows you to choose between assemblers and parameters, filter out the bad contigs from an assembly, and help decide when to stop trying to improve the assembly.

 > NOTE: this is the documentation for transrate v1.0.0 beta3